philippe86220/uno-q-webui-binary-clock-matrix/README.md

 ```

 4. The STM32 firmware converts the digits into bitmap patterns and updates the LED matrix display.
-5.In parallel, the WebUI periodically requests the current state from the Python application using the
+5. In parallel, the WebUI periodically requests the current state from the Python application using the
    **/api/time** endpoint and updates the binary clock display.

 ---